What are Writing Retreats?

-- Students can request up to two 10-minute consultations within every hour of the Writing Retreat.
+- Students can request one 10-minute consultations within every hour of the Writing Retreat.
 We strongly encourage students to use the Writing Retreat for individual writing time after consulting with a writing instructor.
 Keep in mind that instructors’ ability to provide individual consultations is determined in part by the number of students participating in the Writing Retreat.

 - Entry to the writing retreat will not be permitted in the last 25 minutes of the scheduled time.
 Please be sure to arrive before this if you want to consult with a writing instructor or do some writing in a supportive environment.

 - Writing instructors are not editors or proof-readers.
 Students are responsible for correcting or revising their own work.